Ramon Costa

-Ramon Neto da Costa (16 February 1987 – 6 October 2018), better known as simply Ramon Costa, was a Brazilian professional football player who played as a striker.
-He played for Brasil de Farroupilha.
+Ramon Neto da Costa (16 February 1987 – 6 October 2018), better known as simply Ramon Costa, was a Brazilian professional footballer who played as a striker.

 Career

-Ramon Costa began his career with Figueirense, left the club after two years and joined Romanian club FC Politehnica Iași which plays in the Liga I. He left the club because the coach didn't think he was "prepared enough".
+Ramon Costa began his career with Figueirense, left the club after two years and joined Romanian club Politehnica Iași which plays in the Liga I. He left the club because the coach did not think he was "prepared enough".

 Death

 Ramon Costa died on 6 October 2018 due to a sudden cardiac arrest.
 He was playing with some friends when he suddenly collapsed and was pronounced dead at the hospital.